derekTurner/BabylonJSdemo25/NOTES.md

 ## Week 11

 Motion 01 updated uses new audio engine for static and streamed sounds and assetsManager for loading of dude character.
+Replaced Dude with Xbot.

 Motion02 - adds pick motion to spin the player around the y axis.
+Working on this.

 Motion03 - adds baked animations to the player mesh.